Teaching Assistantships & Financial Support

 If you have not been guaranteed a GTA or would like to apply for additional GTAs, positions are posted for 10 working days toward the end of each semester.
 Apply via the University's online application system.

-We strongly caution students not to take on additional GTA positions to the point that your ability to do a good job as a GTA and to complete your degree in a timely and effective manner are impaired.
+Do not take on additional GTA positions if your ability to do a good job as a GTA and to complete your degree in a timely and effective manner will be impaired.

-Once you have accepted a GTA position, you should contact the professor that you will be working with.
-You should find out the professor's expectations for the assistantship and then negotiate its terms.
+Once you have accepted a GTA position, contact the professor that you will be working with.
+Find out the professor's expectations for the assistantship and then negotiate its terms.
 If you feel uncomfortable with some aspect of the contract, discuss it with the professor at that time.
-All GTAs and the supervising professor must complete and sign an Assignment of Work Agreement form that details the position expectations, grading deadlines, etc.

 One of the skills of a good graduate student is time management.
 If one of your responsibilities is marking, undergraduate students' essays and final examinations are due at roughly the same time that your own assignments are due.

-Every GTA and professor must submit an Assignment of Work Agreement which will outline the expectations of the student during the assistantship and the amount of time to be spent on those expectations.
-The teaching assistant's duties should be as detailed as possible and must be submitted to the home department’s graduate program assistant within seven (7) days of the commencement of your employment.
+All GTAs and the supervising professor must complete an Assignment of Work Agreement form that details the position expectations, grading deadlines, etc. The outline of your duties should be as detailed as possible and must be submitted to the home department's GPA within seven (7) days of the commencement of your employment.

 First-time GTAs are required to take three online courses: